alanmitchell/bmon/docs/source/how-to-install-BMON-locally.rst

 | ``BMSAPP_TITLE_TEXT`` - purely cosmetic, change XYZ to the name of your organization/facility/etc.
 | ``BMSAPP_HEADER`` - purely cosmetic, change XYZ to the name of your organization/facility/etc.
 | ``ALLOWED_HOSTS`` - change to the server IP address or the URL depending on your setup ex. ['172.20.127.167'] (brackets and single quotes necessary)
-| ``SECRET_KEY`` - per the settings file, visit https://docs.djangoproject.com/en/1.7/ref/settings/#std:setting-SECRET_KEY to generate a key
+| ``SECRET_KEY`` - per the settings file, visit https://www.miniwebtool.com/django-secret-key-generator/ to generate a key
 | ``BMSAPP_STATIC_APP_NAME`` - indicate the full path of your project to the first level, then add static ex. /home/cchrc/bmon/static

 Configuring the Manage.py file
 ------------------------------
 Unlike in the :ref:`how-to-install-BMON-on-a-web-server` documentation, we need to modify the manage.py file to point to the correct python location

-type ``which python`` and note the path ex. /home/cchrc/Env/bmon/bin/python
+type ``which python3.7`` and note the path ex. /home/cchrc/Env/bmon/bin/python3.7

 ``cd $home/bmon`` or ``cd ..`` if you just finished the prior step.

 | Modify manage.py
 | ``sudo nano manage.py``
-| Change #!/usr/local/bin/python2.7 to whatever path came up when you typed ``which python``, but the line must begin with
+| Change #!/usr/local/bin/python3.7 to whatever path came up when you typed ``which python``, but the line must begin with
 | ``#!`` before the path to the Python executable.

 | Test the manage.py file for errors